MicrosoftDocs/customer-voice/fp-docs/distribute-survey-microsoft-flow.md

 ---
-title: "Distribute a survey by using Microsoft Flow | MicrosoftDocs"
+title: "Send a survey by using Microsoft Flow | MicrosoftDocs"
-description: "Instructions for distributing a survey by using Microsoft Flow"
+description: "Instructions for sending a survey by using Microsoft Flow"
 keywords: ""
 author: sbmjais
 ms.author: shjais